 Technology Pioneers of 2019

-The Technology Pioneers of 2019 bring together 56 early to growth-stage companies from around the world that are pioneering new technologies and innovations ranging from the use of artificial intelligence to fight human trafficking, driverless trucks, quantum computing systems, compostable packaging, and blockchain solutions to tackle disinformation.
+The Technology Pioneers of 2019 bring together 56 early to growth-stage companies from around the world that are pioneering new technologies and innovations ranging from the use of artificial intelligence to fight human trafficking, driverless trucks, quantum computing systems, compostable plastic packaging, eco friendly packaging for clothing and blockchain solutions to tackle disinformation.

 By joining this community of thought leaders, TIPA® along with the other Technology Pioneers will begin a two-year journey where they will serve as impactors of change, participating in pertinent discussions and initiatives, bearing the World Economic Forum mission in mind – to improve the state of the world.